stephengold/Minie/README.md

     PhysicsSoftBody softBody = new PhysicsSoftBody()

-This produces an empty body (one without any nodes, links, faces, tetras, or joints) that is not added to any physics space.
+This produces an empty body (one without any nodes, links, faces, tetras, or joints) that isn't added to any physics space.

 Methods are provided to append nodes, links, and faces to a soft body.
 However, it's often more convenient to generate a `com.jme3.scene.Mesh`